People

 Senior engineer

 Daniel contributed to the Barrelfish multikernel OS where he worked on integrating formal specifications of the hardware-software interface.
-Daniel holds a Ph.D. from ETH Zurich where he led the design of a trustworthy Board Management Controller system using formal specifications of its intended behavior.
-At ETH, Daniel was also part of the team that built the Enzian research computer.
+He was a doctoral researcher at ETH Zürich where he led the design of a trustworthy board management controller system using formal specifications of its intended behavior.
+He was also part of the ETH team that built the Enzian research computer.

 Gérald Vernez